What is scarier, sharks or math? Learn about the professor who hopes to change your answer

 Kathleen Gibson-Dee has been a professor at the University of South Florida St. Petersburg (USFSP) for over five years, but she hasn’t always taught math.
 There was a time when Gibson-Dee performed her original music across the globe.
 There was a time, even, when Gibson-Dee was across the globe lobbying her rights as a woman.
 There was a time when Gibson-Dee’s name was on the front page of an Israeli newspaper as it used her lyrics to try and broker peace with Palestine.
 No, Gibson-Dee hasn’t always taught math, but she’ll say there’s no place she’d rather be than Coquina Hall making Powerpoints, and sometimes vegan cookies, for her well-loved math students.

 It is easy to recognize Gibson-Dee on campus.
 Her silver hair falls straight, reaching near her waist.
-She’s frequently wrapped in some soft, floral-patterned dress, complimented with an infectious smile.
+She’s frequently wrapped in some soft, floral-patterned dress, complemented with an infectious smile.
 Gibson-Dee is sincere, well-meaning and confident.

 She’s not surprised she ended up working at a university.
-Her family always valued education, and instilled in her the same views.
+Her family always valued education and instilled in her the same views.
 Gibson-Dee grew up in Champaign, Illinois.
 She’ll say that’s why she’s so bubbly.

-Gibson-Dee earned a mathematics degree but ended up working as systems engineer for AT&T right out of college.
+Gibson-Dee earned a mathematics degree but ended up working as a systems engineer for AT&T right out of college.
 She enjoyed the challenges of working as a telephone engineer until the birth of her first child.

 “When that baby came, I looked at him, and I knew I couldn’t leave him in daycare,” Gibson-Dee said.
 “So I took my maternity leave, and that was that.
 I let that career go.”
 Gibson-Dee supported herself with a home daycare business and other small businesses that allowed her to work from home.